michaeltelford/leaderboard_aggregate_api/README.md

 - Set `ENV=production` (in `.env`) - also check the other var values
 - Run `bundle exec rake aggregate` (to produce `aggregated_results.json`)

+### Starting the app

-Start the app from the root of this repo by running the `run.sh` script (which uses the `Procfile`) to start the following:
+Start the app from the root of this repo by running the `./run.sh` script (which uses the `Procfile`) to start the following:

 - Web server (to serve incoming requests)
 - Worker (which will periodically aggregate the results)

 There is now a single background process running [overmind](https://github.com/DarthSim/overmind) which in turn runs the two additional processes listed above.

-Next you should list open ports and grab the `PID` of the process listed against the production `PORT`.
-To stop the app run `kill <PID>`.
+### Once running...

+- Use `bundle exec overmind ps` for PIDs and statuses
+- Use `bundle exec overmind quit` to stop all processes
+- Use `bundle exec overmind connect` for process connection (e.g. viewing all logs); To exit the tmux session use: `Ctrl+b`, then press `d`.
+- Use `bundle exec overmind echo` to tail incoming logs (not to see existing ones)